-We finished the year with only a 8% gain, but that does not tell the whole story.
+We finished the year with only an 8% gain, but that does not tell the whole story.
 You will recall that 12 months ago I was using a daily trading system that relied heavily on several indicators.
 I won’t go into detail as to which indicators because it is now irrelevant.

 Finally, this is not a fund that you will find easily elsewhere.
 It is an aggressive fund but, importantly, where all trades are reasonable trades.
-That is, all trades have a reasonable measure of risk, reward and probability.
+That is, all trades have a fair measure of risk, reward and probability.
 I could trade the fund tomorrow against a 60% probability trade to double the entire fund.
 That, however, would be a long way short of reasonable.

 Thank you for your trust and patience.
 Here’s to a good trading year.